nodejs/node/doc/api/quic.md

 The `sessionTicket` and `remoteTransportParams` are useful when creating a new `QuicClientSession` to more quickly resume an existing session.

+The `'sessionTicket'` event may be emitted multiple times.

 #### Event: `'usePreferredAddress'`
 <!-- YAML
 added: REPLACEME